durandaltheta/hermesconcurrencyengine/README.md

 This category contains synchronization objects implemented by this library.

 #### Trace criticality
 All remaining API log statements (that has does not log with any lower loglevel) will print at this level.
 Output may be *extremely* verbose.
-It is expected this is only necessary in 2 situations:
+It is expected this is only necessary in a few situations:
 - debugging of specific issues, potentially in combination with thread local log level management
-- introducing maximum processing jitter during calls to `validate`
+- introducing maximum processing jitter during calls to `script/validate` to increase the likelyhood of detecting race conditions in the unit tests

 ### Library Compile Time Definitions
 #### HCELOGLEVEL